lcarnegie/TTCTransitAnalysis/README.md

 ## Overview of Paper

 This self-directed paper attempts to find patterns in public transit delays in Toronto across various genres of transportation (bus, subway, streetcar) and relating variables.
+I was invited to present this work in a 30-minute talk about open-source, reproducible data science at a meeting of [Civic Tech Toronto](https://www.meetup.com/civic-tech-toronto/events/300633042/) in May 2024.

 ## File Structure